giuliandrimba/tsung/README.md

 }
 </pre>

-You couldn get the class properties using the "tsung" function.
+You could get the class properties using the "tsung" function.

 <pre>
 tsung("change_opacity"); //return {"opacity":"0"}